 - Install the dipstick making sure it is fully seated in the filler tube.

 - Remove the dipstick and inspect the fluid level.
 The fluid should be in the designated areas for normal operating temperature.

 Do not drive the vehicle if the fluid level is at the bottom of the dipstick and the outside temperatures are above 10°C (50°F).

 The transmission fluid should be checked at normal operating temperatures 66°C-77°C (150°F-170°F) on a level surface.
 The normal operating temperature can be reached after approximately 30 km (20 miles) of driving.
 The transmission fluid should be in this range if at the normal operating temperature (66°C-77°C [150°F-170°F]).

 High fluid level

 Fluid levels above the safe range may result in transaxle failure.
 An overfill condition of transmission fluid may cause shift and/or engagement concerns and/or possible damage.
 High fluid levels can be caused by an overheating condition.

 The ford focus automatic gearbox oil change is really easy.
 Dropping the pan is the hard part so expect to take around 1 hour from start to finish.
 If you do it yourself you will save a ton of money from taking it to the dealer or your local workshop.

-Always read your owners manual for correct oils to use.
-The Ford focus used Mercon V also known as Mercon 5.
+Always read your owner’s manual for the correct oils to use.
+The Ford Focus used Mercon V also known as Mercon 5.
 Don’t use anything else as it could destroy your auto transmission.

-Nows a great time to continue to check over all other areas of your car like engine oil, coolant, battery, and tire pressures.
-It will save you becoming a bush mechanic with no tools down the road when something goes wrong.
+Now is a great time to continue to check over all other areas of your car like engine oil, coolant, battery, and tire pressures.
+It will save you from becoming a bush mechanic with no tools down the road when something goes wrong.
 Take preventative action now and your car will be good to go forever.